All Episodes

 No way.

-You want him to be the one to help prevent the spread of coronavirus?
+Do you want him to be the one to help prevent the spread of coronavirus?

 No.

-And in California, which is a real election, and the first time in decades that we flipped the seat from Democrat to Republican in California, they basically, the mayor held up announcing that he was going to shut the city of LA down until August.
+And in California, which is a real election, and the first time in decades that we flipped the seat from Democrat to Republican in California, they basically, the mayor held up announcing that he was going to shut the city of L.A. down until August.

 He held that till right, you know, just when it's too late that the voters would react.

-And as of today, the last numbers I saw Garcia was up by 12 points.
+And as of today, the last numbers I saw, Garcia was up by 12 points.

 It's not even close.

-I don't see that um, I mean, Biden is sheltering in place, uh uh Scott.
+I mean, Biden is sheltering in place, Scott.

-And and every time he goes on and does one of his stupid virtual town halls, he looks dumber than the last one.
+And every time he goes on and does one of his stupid virtual town halls, he looks dumber than the last one.

 Am I on?